Selected bicycle speedometers Online

 The device is capable of displaying current speed, average speed as well as maximum speed.
-It is also equipped with a stopwatch, a countdown timer as a riding time calculator.
-Optional features include cadence measurement, total and current trip distance.
+It is also equipped with a stopwatch, a countdown timer, and a riding time calculator.
+Optional features include cadence measurement and total and current trip distance.
 This speedometer is compatible with most online PC software on the market.

 Schwinn 20-Function Bike Computer

-If you are serious on improving your workout efficiency when cycling, the Schwinn 20-function speedometer presents a smart investment.
+If you are serious about improving your workout efficiency when cycling, the Schwinn 20-function speedometer presents a smart investment.

-It comes with an odometer, trip, timer, trip distance as well as a 12-hour and 24-hour format, scan and auto start/stop functions.
+It comes with an odometer, trip, timer, and trip distance as well as a 12-hour and 24-hour format, scan, and auto start/stop functions.

 Tip: Analyze the data for a more complete performance picture

-When shopping for a bicycle speedometer, ensure that it supports easy data transfer on to your computer.
-You will want to record the data figures over an extended period of time and come up with reliable analysis of trends.
+When shopping for a bicycle speedometer, ensure that it supports easy data transfer onto your computer.
+You will want to record the data figures over an extended period and come up with a reliable analysis of trends.